Vietnam's 'Red Napoleon' Vo Nguyen Giap dies, aged 102

 Giap is nonetheless known to have opposed some costly military decisions, including the move in 1968 to delay the withdrawal of forces from impossible to defend positions in South Vietnam during the Tet Offensive, which became a turning point in the war.

 After the U.S. defeat and 1975 retreat from Saigon - renamed Ho Chi Minh city - came another war with a superpower.
-When neigbouring China invaded in 1978, Giap helped organise the defense, driving back the Chinese with heavy losses.
+When neighbouring China invaded in 1978, Giap helped organise the defence, driving back the Chinese with heavy losses.

 Then his political and military influence started to wane.

-Some members of the establishment resented him and he was replaced as defense minister in 1980 and dropped from the all-powerful politburo two years later.
+Some members of the establishment resented him and he was replaced as defence minister in 1980 and dropped from the all-powerful politburo two years later.

 The old warrior mellowed.